-Handicap spaces in the front of the school are reserved for those displaying a handicap license plate or placard because they need close access due to a handicapping condition.
+Handicap spaces in the front of the school are reserved for those displaying a handicap license plate or placard..
 We have parents, guardians and/or students who may need access to these spaces at any given time.
 Maricopa County requires carpool spaces be reserved for those participating in the trip reduction program.
 We appreciate you leaving those spots available for carpooling staff.
 Moon Mountain recognizes outstanding staff members through the Apple Award Program.
 Winners receive the privilege of parking in a reserved spot.
 We appreciate you leaving the designated space available for employees receiving this honor.
 Please feel free to park in any non-reserved, open parking space and walk to the sidewalk to pick up your student.
 You may also enter the pickup line and wait for your turn to come around to the pickup area.
 Your child/ren will then enter your car from the curb.
 Please adhere to our parking lot drop-off and pickup rules for the safety of all students.